canonical/lxd/specs/rest-api.md

 ## /1.0/ping
 ### GET
-Authentication: guest, untrusted or trusted
+ * Authentication: guest, untrusted or trusted
-Operation: sync
+ * Operation: sync
-Return: dict of basic API and auth information
+ * Return: dict of basic API and auth information
-Description: returns what's needed for an initial handshake
+ * Description: returns what's needed for an initial handshake

+Return:

     {
         'auth': "guest",                        # Authentication state, one of "guest", "untrusted" or "trusted"